go straight to the general recipe

-The late Stella Stock was a great cook and her passion for cooking long after she went to a nursing home.
+The late Stella Stock was a great cook and generous with her recipe sharing.

 It did not take a lot to take Stella’s original apricot jam recipe and apply it to other fruits adjusting the citric acid to set it.
 The beauty of her recipe is that any fruit can be used ripe (generally a no no with jam making) and although there is a lot of sugar the citric acid maintains the fruit flavour profile and the jam is not sickly sweet.

-However, unless you have an apricot tree we only make apricot jam with quality dried Australian apricots.
+However, unless you have an apricot tree we only make apricot jam with quality dried Australian apricots and have recntly discovered a Barossan company Gully Gardens who sell quality traditionally preserved dried fruit on line.

 1kg very ripe fruit – pitted/prepared weight